Podcast: Play in new window | Download (Duration: 20:38 — 28.3MB) | Embed

 As we wrap 2016, it’s a good time to look back and reflect on the fact that there have been more updates in the past year in terms of SEO, Google, Facebook, Twitter than the past 3 years combined, all which affect how we market and do business on the internet.

-Platforms such as Google and Facebook have introduced new tools that take digital marketing to the next level and reaching our target audience a whole lot easier.
+Platforms such as Google and Facebook have introduced new tools that take digital marketing to the next level and that makes reaching our target audience a whole lot easier.

 In today’s Marketing Drive we’re not talking about the 2017 trends but rather the 2016 changes and how that will affect how we think about our activity in the digital marketing industry.
 These are my personal observations from my day to day work and client work that span these different digital marketing platforms.